HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 Youth Presentation Topics

 Hope House gives free in-person and virtual presentations to groups of 30 or less students, from elementary through college level.
 Youth presentations can be held at schools, summer school and after-school programs, library programs, or church youth groups.
-This is not an exhaustive list, and presentations and activities are subject to change.
+This is not an exhaustive list.
+Presentations and activities are subject to change.
 Elementary presentations take at least 30 minutes.
 Middle school through college-level presentations take at least 45 minutes.
-For middle and high school students, Hope House recommends 3+ sessions to help promote positive change.

 Elementary School